- Working as a Dentist [NOC 3113]

 - pass the National Dental Examination Board of Canada exam

-To maintain a licence to practice in BC, the College of Dental Surgeons of BC (CDSBC) requires evidence that you are engaged in continuing education on a regular basis.
+To maintain a licence to practice in BC, the College of Dental Surgeons of BC (CDSBC) requires:

 For more information on licensing and registration as a dentist, see the College of Dental Surgeons of BC website.